-However with the continuing orientation of the business to one with a strong U.S. market focus, the Committee is maintaining a watching brief for appropriate opportunities to bring some U.S. based director representation to the Board.
+However with the continuing orientation of the business to one with a strong U.S. market focus, the Committee seek to add U.S. based directors to the Board.

 For additional details regarding Board appointments, please refer to our website.